Nixx-Goh/EGL314-Project-Lumen-Team-D/README.md

 In this repository, we will be focusing on **Station 1 - Laser Defence Protocol**.

 # ℹ️ Introduction to Laser Defence Protocol
- **Raspberry Pi** and other components such as **Laser, 2 Channel Relay, Light Sensors, PCA9685 Servo Driver, Servo Motors, MPD218 MIDI Pad, ADS1115 Analog Digital Converter (ADC) and Display Screen** are used to create a fun and interactive experience.
+ **Raspberry Pi** and other components such as **Laser, 2 Channel Relay, Light Sensors, PCA9685 Servo Driver, Servo Motors, MPD218 MIDI Pad, ADS1115 Analog Digital Converter (ADC) and LCD Touch Screen** are used to create a fun and interactive experience.

  In this exhibit, players are tested on their accuracy skills.
 As asteriods are shooting down, players are tasked to help us destroy them by aiming the laser into the light sensor.

  There is a laser mounted onto a 3D printed robot arm where it stores 3 servo motors at different part of the arm and all will be controlled by the MIDI Pad on the right side of the board.
 Player will use 3 knobs on the MIDI Pad to control the rotation angles of the individual servo motors of the robot arm.
 Knob 5 controls the top servo motor where it goes up and down as well but for more accurate aim; Knob 6 controls the middle servo motor where the arm goes up and down; Knob 3 controls the bottom servo motor where it allows the arm to turn left and right.
 There will be 4 pads use as well, to select the 2 stages, start the game and end the game.

- On the left side of the board, there are 2 light sensors stored in a 3D printed house as well as a display screen.
+ On the left side of the board, there are 2 light sensors stored in a 3D printed house as well as a LCD touch screen.
 In between the board, there are "space objects" taped onto a string where it is tied to the servo motors sweeping left and right to distract the players.
 Players are required to control the robot arm to shoot the laser into the light sensor while trying to not get distracted by the "space objects" within the time limit in order to consider it as a success.

  Here is an image of our game: